 What is a 1031 Tax Exchange and how can it benefit me?

-A 1031 Tax Exchange is usually of greatest benefit to landlords in Shenandoah County who have held rental for a longer period of time (more than ten years).
-Thanks to IRC Section 1031, a properly structured 1031 exchange allows an investor to sell a property, to reinvest the proceeds in a new rental and to defer all capital gain taxes.
+A 1031 Tax Exchange is usually of greatest benefit to landlords in Shenandoah County that have owned property for a longer period of time (more than ten years).
+Thanks to IRC Section 1031, a properly structured 1031 exchange allows a rental investor to sell a property, to reinvest the proceeds in a new rental property and to defer all capital gain taxes.
 IRC Section 1031 (a)(1) states:

 “No gain or loss shall be recognized on the exchange of property held for productive use in a trade or business or for investment, if such property is exchanged solely for property of like-kind which is to be held either for productive use in a trade or business or for investment.”

 To understand the powerful protection a 1031 exchange offers, consider the following examples:

-- A rental investor has a $100,000 capital gain and incurs a tax liability of approximately $35,000 in combined taxes (depreciation recapture, federal and state capital gain taxes) when the property is sold.
+- An investor has a $100,000 capital gain and incurs a tax liability of approximately $35,000 in combined taxes (depreciation recapture, federal and state capital gain taxes) when the property is sold.
 Only $65,000 remains to reinvest in another property.

 Assuming a 25% down payment and a 75% loan-to-value ratio, the seller would only be able to purchase a $260,000 new property.

 What is a short-sale?

-In contrast, if you need it, members of our staff have CPDE (certified distressed property expert) training.
-We can explain to you the consequences of a short-sale help you decide if that choice is best for you and your rental property.
+But even so, if you need it, members of our staff have CPDE (certified distressed property expert) training.
+We can explain to you the ramifications of a short-sale help you decide if that option is best for you and your rental property.